ckeditor/ckeditor5/docs/features/read-only.md

 ## Demo

-Use the demo below to toggle between editing modes and test the feature.
-Some features, like exports or search, are still functional even in the read-only mode.
-While the search is available, the replace function, however, is disabled, as changing the content is blocked.
+Use the button below to toggle the read-only mode.
+Some features, like exports or search, are still functional in the read-only mode.
+Others, like the replace function, are disabled.

 {@snippet features/read-only}